artur-pusztai/sw-dist-kata/README.md

 # Refactoring Kata: Software Distribution

+This kata is about refactoring a software distribution system in order to introduce a new feature.

 ## Requirements Specification

 We have a software distribution in place offering public APIs to distribute software to customers.